Universal-Connect-Project/universal-connect-widget-new/README.md

 The use-case described above is currently not possible, but as this is a work-in-progress, and as this is the eventual goal, we will leave this usage in place for future reference.

-_Keep in mind that the API for this component is also a WIP, and is subject to change._
 ```typescript jsx
 import { ConnectWidget } from "@ucp-npm/components";